jwinp/CMSC207-MiniProject/README.md

 ## **Project Overview**

-WINstagram is a basic personal web profile mini-project built as a single-page website using HTML, CSS and JavScript.
+WINstagram is a basic personal web profile mini-project built as a single-page website using HTML, CSS and JavaScript.
 It showcases:

 - Navigation menu with placeholder links.
 - About Me section with a profile image and dynamic fun fact button.